Rudra-200/PanGen-Cure/README.md

-# Generative AI for Pancreatic Cancer Detection
+# ⚕️PanGen Cure: Generative AI for Pancreatic Cancer Detection & Automated Report Generation.

-## ⚕️PanGen Cure

 ## 🚀 Overview
 This project integrates **Large Language Models(LLMs), multi-modal AI, and Generative AI (GenAI)** to enhance **pancreatic cancer detection** by analyzing **CT scan images and Urinary biomarker data of Patient**.
 The system employs **A RAG-based LLM (IBM Granite 3.2 or BioGPT)** for generating **detailed diagnostic reports** and provides **real-time surgical guidance** to improve clinical decision-making.